Teenagers and Poor Sleep Quality: Looks Can Be Deceiving

 To be honest, many parents who bring their kids in for sessions are mostly in denial about their own sleep issues as well.
 They will say things like, "my husband and I do just fine on 5 hours a night" or "when I was a teen, I got up at dawn to deliver the morning news", etc. It's a common tendency to think like this as a parent, but sadly, it completely misses the mark.

-Ancient Tribal Living: How Teens Protected Everyone Else
+Ancient Tribal Living: How Teens Protected Everyone From Harm

 For tens of thousands of years, adolescents were genetically engineered by nature to protect the clan from outside attacks from other tribes.
 Long before the advent of electric lights (and iPads) we were mostly ready for bed just after the sun went down.
 This was the most vulnerable time for any clan.
 Under the cover of darkness, opposing tribes would launch midnight raids, which in many instances would threaten the very existence of our parents, spouses and small children.